How to classify organic chemicals if you are importing into or exporting out of the EU.

 Classifying organic chemicals and suitability for general use

-When you classify a product in chapter 29 it’s important to ensure that anything added to a compound doesn’t make the resulting product particularly suitable for a specific use rather than for general use.
+When you classify a product in chapter 29 it’s important to ensure that anything added to a compound does not make the resulting product particularly suitable for a specific use rather than for general use.
 For example vitamins and provitamins are normally covered under code heading 2936, but if they’re prepared as food supplements in the form of tablets, capsules or caplets then they cannot be classified under this code heading.
 Because of the way they’re presented, with an intended daily dosage, they’re considered to be suitable for a specific use.

 These types of product are also excluded from this code heading because the additives are used to do more than just preserve or transport the vitamins - they’re added to make the product convenient and easy to use.

 Antibiotics, such as penicillins and streptomycins, are classified under code heading 2941.
 This code heading covers compounds that have an antibiotic activity.
 They are substances produced by micro-organisms that can destroy or stop the growth of other micro-organisms.
-Substances that have low antibiotic activity aren’t covered under this code heading but are classified elsewhere in chapter 29, depending on their chemical structure.
+Substances that have low antibiotic activity are not covered under this code heading but are classified elsewhere in chapter 29, depending on their chemical structure.

 Code heading 2941 also excludes certain other antibiotic products.
 Examples include: